junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean calls Cas's name the minute he steps back into the bunker.

-It was a long drive, just like Sam said and he also knew.
-It took them a whole day driving from Massachusetts to Kansas -- that's the only time Dean thinks flight might does have a reason to exist in US.
-And Cas still hasn't answered any of his calls or texts in that whole twenty-four hours of drive.
+It was a long drive, just like what Sam said and he also knew.
+It took them a whole day driving from Massachusetts to Kansas -- that's the only time Dean thinks flight might have a reason to exist in the US.
+And Cas still hasn't answered any of his calls or texts in that whole twenty-four hours of driving.

-He races into the bunker library first, where they have last seen Cas.
+He races into the bunker library first, where they last saw Cas.
 And finds Cas's phone on the table next to an open book.
 All thirty-something unanswered phone calls and text messages on the screen.

 Sam gasps at the dungeon monitor, yelling, "Dean!
 The dungeon!"

-Dean doesn't need him say a second time to rush into the lower level.
+Dean doesn't need him to say a second time to rush into the lower level.

 The dungeon's door is wide open.
 Dean sees it before getting there, the two immediate worst-scenario thoughts popping into his mind are: Lucifer has escaped, and Cas was hurt, again.